 - Interactive Technology Hotspot In addition to a large computer lab, the SSC offers access to collaboration technology hubs, tech-savvy work spaces, and black & white and color printing options. - Peer Tutoring Quincy University provides tutoring services at no additional cost to undergraduate students.
 The SSC is home for our peer tutoring program.
 Tutoring is scheduled through the WC Online program and usually occurs on a one-on-one basis.
 Peer tutors are available for most 100 and 200 level classes. - Supplemental Instruction Peer-led, student-driven supplemental learning is offered to students through the Supplemental Instruction Program.
 Supplemental Instruction is provided to students in some of the most historically challenging 100-200 level courses.
 The SSC houses two Supplemental Instruction Classrooms. - Academic Support Students can meet with either their success coach or primary academic advisor to receive academic support.
-These could include: time management, study skills, testtaking tips, and other skills to enhance their Success by Design plan.
+These could include: time management, study skills, test-taking tips, and other skills to enhance their Success by Design plan.
 Students conditionally admitted to the University or on academic probation are required to participate in academic success courses, taught by the success coaches. - Disability Services Students with documented need for physical and/or educational assistance will seek accommodations through the Vice President for Student Development.
 The Vice President will work with faculty to provide appropriate learning and testing environments.
 The SSC offers private test proctoring rooms, as well as assistive technology.
 A recent diagnosis with needed accommodations specified from a professional in the field is required. - Academic Advisor Each new student is provided an academic advisor.
-Advisors receive training in working with college students on issues such as developing an individual Success by Design plan, academic success, selecting a major, and adjusting to life as a college student. - Learning Communities Learning Communities are an opportunity for students in similar majors to live and learn together, take courses together, and take advantage of study groups for those classes in the residence halls.
-This program increases student performance by increasing their involvement on campus and helping students form social networks among their peers.
+Advisors receive training in working with college students on issues such as developing an individual Success by Design plan, academic success, selecting a major, and adjusting to life as a college student.